 When done right, social media advertising allows you to advertise to customers in a way they actually appreciate and enjoy.
 By being relevant, you avoid forcing people to see your ads who have no interest in what you sell.

 Get in front of the people who will actually find the ad helpful.
 Social media ads often don’t even feel like ads for this reason.
 And this is exactly the way social media channels want it.
-The less your ad looks and feels like an ad, the more reach the algorithms with give you.
+The less your ad looks and feels like an ad, the more reach the algorithms with giving you.

 On top of advertising in a way that people enjoy, you only pay when someone actually clicks on your ad.
 This is great news for most people.
-On the other hand you could pay a lot for an ad spot on TV or in a magazine that may never even be seen.
+On the other hand, you could pay a lot for an ad spot on TV or in a magazine that may never even be seen.
 What a waste!

 Paying for what you actually get is a much better way to go.

 Social media advertising starts the customer relationship off on the right foot so you can earn loyalty more easily.
 With these types of online marketing, you can target the “perfect” customer on the social media platform where they spend their time.